Absinthe/Thujone: Does it lead to suicide?

 Though quality and concentration of thujone varies in absinthe purchased outside the U.S., thujone itself may be the "extract" you're referring to.
 Historically, absinthe was thought to be an aphrodisiac and also a cause of psychiatric illness and suicide, though there is no strong evidence to prove this.
 It may also cause convulsions and gastrointestinal problems.
 Since they are consumed together, it is difficult to separate the effects of thujone from the standard effects of alcohol.
 However, many of the problems that were historically attributed to absinthe — irresponsible or erratic behavior, withdrawal, dependence, and serious health problems such as brain damage — all could have been due to alcohol.
 Because absinthe is no longer in common use, and hasn't been studied extensively by modern scientists, it's difficult to say exactly what the effects are or what causes them.

 A standard shot of absinthe usually contains 2 to 4 mg of thujone (the 100mg label you saw most likely referred to the entire contents of the bottle), which some sources think is not enough to cause significant psychoactive effects.
 Frequent use may cause thujone to build up in the body, increasing the chance of seizures or hallucinations.
 As with any drug, each person's body will respond differently.
 However, it appears unlikely that your single drink of absinthe would have any lasting effects.
 The excessive consumption of absinthe may be related to the suicide of the person from whom you got the drink, but it is likely that there were other reasons as well.
 Use of drugs including alcohol is a way that some people try to deal with depression or other problems.
 Untreated depression is a leading cause of suicide as well.

-Though she's often portrayed as a nasty nymph, your brief rendezvous with the Green Fairy is unlikely the cause of your medical concerns.
-Hope this information helps and that you start feeling better.
+Though she's often portrayed as a nasty nymph, your brief rendezvous with the Green Fairy is unlikely the cause of severe negative side effects.
+Hope this information helps and that you start to feel some relief!